Contemporary Perspectives on Defining and Documenting Clinical Outcomes - Friday and Saturday June 19 and 20, 2015

 The Austen Riggs Center designates this live activity for a maximum of 12.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 The Austen Riggs Center is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.

 The Austen Riggs Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Austen Riggs Center maintains responsibility for the program and its content.
 This conference has been approved for 12.0 continuing education credits.
-For additional information about this program, please call Alicia Zaludova, Erikson Institute Education Coordinator, at (413) 931-5230.
+For additional information about this program, please call Samantha Blache, Erikson Institute Education Coordinator, at (413) 931-5230.

 The Child Study Center at the Yale University School of Medicine has submitted an application to the Connecticut Chapter of the National Association of Social Workers for 12.0 continuing education credit hours.